ewpratten/HowToComputer/README.md

 	end
 end
 ```
 This section is the drawing / graphing code.
-It has three states, *input, output, and compressed* for each state, it iterates through the given points then takes the data value and generates coordinates.
+The code has three states, *input, output, and compressed* for each state.
+It iterates through the given points then takes the data value and generates coordinates.
 The **x** coordinate is generated by finding the current position in the array then multiplying by 8.
 The **y** coordinate is the value stored in the array.
 Next, it draws the points using the Tic80 sprite function, which draws the little red dot.
 <br><br>
 The program initializes by compressing then uncompromising the data.